Introduction

 --resource-group rg-training \

-Then we need to retrieve the VM's id and store it for later use...
+Then we need to retrieve the ID of the virtual machine and store it for later use...

 # Retrieve VM identifier used for scope parameter